roalli88/QDICTION/README.md

 About
 =====
-**QDiction** is a lightweight minimal dictionary based on wordnet.
+**QDiction** is a lightweight minimal dictionary based on wordnet provided by https://wordnet.princeton.edu and language processing toolkit is sourced from https://www.nltk.org/.
 Search results are classified (where appropriate) as antonyms, synonyms or related words.

 Installation
 ============
-On a linux computer with python3.6+ and pip, installation is as simple as running "pip install qdiction" with permissions.
+On a linux computer with python3.6+ and pip, installation is as simple as running "pip install qdiction".
 Usage
 =====
-After a successful installation simply launch **"qdiction"** from a linux terminal.
+After a successful installation, the app can be launched using "python -m qdiction".

 Useful information